enableiot/iotkit-samples/README.md

 ### Setup

-In order to use `iotkit-agent` you have to create a [enableiot.com](http://enableiot.com) account.
-Once you verify registered email address you will be able to add individual devices.
+In order to use `iotkit-agent` you have to create an account on [enableiot.com](http://enableiot.com).
+Once you verify the registered email address you will be able to add individual devices.
 The rest of this document assumes you have already registered your devices in the Cloud.

 ### Sensor Configuration

-In order to submit data to the IoT Kit Cloud, the individual sensor have to be first registered.
-Regardless of the protocol used, the `iotkit-agent` expects the inbound sensor registration message to be in following simple format:
+In order to submit data to the IoT Kit Cloud, the individual metrics have to be registered first.
+Regardless of the protocol used, the `iotkit-agent` expects the inbound metric registration message to be in following simple format:

     { "s": "Temperature", "t": "float", "u": "Celsius" }